Skip to content

 Upgrading the Operator and CRD

-The Operator supports last 3 versions of the CRD, so it is technically possible to skip upgrading the CRD and just upgrade the Operator.
-If the CRD is older than the new Operator version by no more than three releases, you should be able to continue using the old CRD and even carry on Percona Distribution for PostgreSQL minor version upgrades with it.
-But updating the Operator and CRD is the recommended path.
+2. CRD supports the last 3 minor versions of the Operator.
+This means it is compatible with the newest Operator version and the two previous minor versions.
+If the Operator is older than the CRD by no more than two versions, you should be able to continue using the old Operator version.
+But updating the CRD and Operator is the recommended path.

 Manual upgrade

-You can upgrade the Operator and CRD as follows, considering the Operator uses postgres-operator namespace, and you are upgrading to the version 2.5.0.
+You can upgrade the Operator and CRD as follows, considering the Operator uses postgres-operator namespace, and you are upgrading it to the version 2.7.0.

-1. First update the CRD for the Operator, taking it from the official repository on Github (it is important to use --server-side flag when applying deploy/crd.yaml), and do the same for the Role-based access control.
-Applying the new CRD manifest must be done with server-side flag (otherwise you can encounter a number of errors caused by applying the CRD client-side: the command may fail, the built-in PosgreSQL extensions can be lost during such upgrade, etc.).
+1. Update the CRD for the Operator and the Role-based access control.
+You must use the server-side flag when you update the CRD.
+Otherwise you can encounter a number of errors caused by applying the CRD client-side: the command may fail, the built-in PostgreSQL extensions can be lost during such upgrade, etc.

 Note